-The Housing policies seek to ensure that any new housing developments are of good quality and design, add to the existing characteristics of the Parish and meet the needs of the community.
+- 15.0.1 The Housing policies seek to ensure that any new housing developments are of good quality and design, add to the existing characteristics of the Parish and meet the needs of the community.
 Large, high density developments are regarded as detracting from the rural nature of the Parish.
 Some new housing provision will be required.
-It is critical for sustainability that infrastructure constraints, such as road congestion, limited school places and GP capacity are taken into account.

-There is a higher than average level of detached homes in the Parish (44.9% compared to the English average of 22.3%) with the majority of housing being owner occupied (73% of households, English average 64%).
-There is a higher than average car ownership in Hatfield Peverel (85.8% of households having one car or more, English average 75.3%).
-The Parish has a population of 4,375 people with a bias towards the 60 plus age group (1015 individuals - 23.1% of total residents, England average 16.1%) The Residents Survey reflected the highest engagement by the 45 to 59 age group.

-The community has identified that there is a need for more options for the older population to downsize into bungalows or ground floor accommodation and starter homes for the younger population of the Parish.
+It is critical for sustainability that infrastructure constraints, such as road congestion, limited school places and GP capacity are taken into account. - 15.0.2 There is a higher than average level of detached homes in the Parish (44.9% compared to the English average of 22.3%) with the majority of housing being owner occupied (73% of households, English average 64% (11)).
+There is a higher than average car ownership in Hatfield Peverel (85.8% of households having one car or more, English average 75.3% (12)).
+The Parish has a population of 4,375 people with a bias towards the 60 plus age group (1015 individuals 23.1% of total residents, England average 16.1%) The Residents Survey reflected the highest engagement by the 45 to 59 age group. - 15.0.3 The community has identified that there is a need for more options for the older population to downsize into bungalows or ground floor accommodation and starter homes for the younger population of the Parish.
 It is recognised that the provision of affordable housing is primarily achieved through a mix of housing types on larger sites.
 Meeting these housing requirements within the Parish will help stem the trend of outward migration, enhance the local economy and keep facilities in use.
 A thriving community relies upon a mix of ages and skills to be sustainable, with exchange of experience and knowledge.

-Hatfield Peverel has various Grade II Listed Buildings located along Maldon Road, The Street and in Nounsley.
+- 15.0.4 Hatfield Peverel has various Grade II Listed Buildings located along Maldon Road, The Street and in Nounsley.
 Remnants of the architectural styles and building materials such as timber framing with pastel coloured render, red brick and red clay roofing tiles can be seen on the older buildings within the Parish.
 The 1970s saw an increase in residential development in the Parish of mixed design.
 Nounsley has its own more rural identity.
-The Hatfield Peverel and Nounsley Character Assessment gives a detailed study of the built form within the Parish and supports policies within the Plan.

-BDC New Local Plan process identified that the District should deliver 862 new homes per year between 2013 and 2033 to meet the objectively assessed need for new homes.
+The Hatfield Peverel and Nounsley Character Assessment gives a detailed study of the built form within the Parish and supports policies within the Plan. - BDC New Local Plan process identified that the District should deliver 862(13) new homes per year between 2013 and 2033 to meet the objectively assessed need for new homes.
 Hatfield Peverel was not identified in the Braintree District Council Core Strategy 2011 as a growth area unlike the settlement of Witham, whose development to the south west brings Witham closer to Hatfield Peverel.
-BDC Local Plan Sub Committee agreed on 15th December 2016 to allocate a comprehensive development area in the emerging Local Plan including: the former Arla site (HATF608), Sorrells Field (HATF313) and Bury Farm (HATF630) which could provide in excess of 200 homes (see map on page 55).
-This will exceed the identified local needs of the Parish and contributes significantly to the needs of the District.
+BDC Local Plan Sub Committee agreed on 15th December 2016 to allocate a comprehensive development area in the emerging Local Plan including: the former Arla site (HATF608), Sorrells Field (HATF313) and Bury Farm (HATF630) which could provide in excess of 200 homes (see map on page 86).
+In addition there is a Growth Location (HAT315, HATF316 & WTC423) at Wood End Farm.
+This will exceed the identified local needs of the Parish and contributes significantly to the needs of the District^(B).
 As an emerging Local Plan this could be subject to change.
 During the engagement and consultation process the community has shown support for the redevelopment of the former Arla site for mixed use.
-The NDP policy HO6 provides detail on this site allocation.
+The site is now under development for residential purposes...